Munees11/Auto-MPG-prediction/README.md

 # Auto-MPG-prediction
-Predict the mileage per gallon (mpg) for cars
+Predict the Fuel consumption of cars